These resources show how to do exercises and stretches correctly, so you build strength and maintain flexibility safely, without causing injury.

 TTY: (800) 222-4225

 This website of the National Institute on Aging at NIH has photos and videos of exercises for endurance, strength, balance, and flexibility.
-You can download the free sample workout booklet Workout to Go, or order it (and others, such as Exercise & Physical Activity: Your Everyday Guide from The National Institute on Aging) by phone.
+You can download the free sample workout booklet Workout to Go, or order it (and others, such as Exercise & Physical Activity: Your Everyday Guide from The National Institute on Aging) on the main National Institute on Aging website.

 30th Anniversary Edition